-substantially improve consumers' credit profiles, credit histories, or credit ratings.
-Most consumers reported that there were no changes in their credit reports and that all of the negative items they expected to be removed were still being reported.
-Other consumers reported that the items deleted from their credit reports were removed because of the consumers' own efforts, not by anything the Defendants did.
-A few consumers even stated that negative items were only temporarily removed from their credit reports and later reappeared.
+negative items they expected to be removed were still being reported.22 Other consumers reported that items were deleted because of their own efforts, not the Defendants'.23 A few consumers also said negative items were only temporarily removed.24

 The Admissions of H&A's president Latrese Hargrave provides indubitable evidence that H&A did not perform as promised.
-Ms. Hargrave admitted that "Hargrave & Associates could not remove accurate and not obsolete derogatory information from consumers' credit profiles, credit histories, such as bankruptcies, tax liens, foreclosures, garnishments, collections, judgments, and charge-offs."
-Further, she admitted that "Hargrave & Associates made untrue or misleading representations to induce consumers to purchase their credit repair services, including, but not limited to, the representation that Defendants could improve substantially consumers' credit profiles and credit scores by permanently removing negative information from consumers' credit reports, even where such information was accurate and not obsolete."
+She admitted "Hargrave & Associates could not remove accurate and not obsolete derogatory information from consumers' credit profiles, credit histories, such as bankruptcies, tax liens, foreclosures, garnishments, collections, judgments, and charge-offs."
+Further, Ms. Hargrave admitted "Hargrave & Associates made untrue or misleading representations to induce consumers to purchase their credit repair services, including, but not limited to, the representation that Defendants could improve substantially consumers' credit profiles and credit scores by permanently removing negative information from consumers' credit reports, even where such information was accurate and not obsolete."
 26